hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 the value `"f1-micro"` from the map is the same as the hard coded value used originally.

-## Outputs
+## Output Values

-In the previous guide, we introduced input variables as a way to parameterize Terraform configurations.
-In this guide, we'll introduce output variables as a way to organize data to be easily queried and shown back to the Terraform user.
+In the previous step, you learned to use input variables to parameterize your Terraform configurations.
+In this step, you will use output variables to organize data to be easily queried and returned to the Terraform user.

 When building complex infrastructure, Terraform stores hundreds or thousands of attribute values for all your resources.
-But as a user of Terraform, you may only be interested in a few values of importance, such as a load balancer IP, VPN address, etc.
+But as a user of Terraform, you may only be interested in a few values, such as a load balancer IP, VPN address, etc.

 Outputs are a way to tell Terraform what data is important.
 This data is outputted when `apply` is called, and can be queried using the `terraform output` command.

-### Defining Outputs
+### Define Outputs

-Let's define an output to show us the static IP address that we created.
-Edit the file called `outputs.tf` with the following contents.
+Define an output to print out the static IP address that you created.
+Edit the file called `outputs.tf` and add the following block.

 ```hcl
 output "ip" {